Duke and Duchess of Edinburgh arrive in Malta to mark 60 years of independence

 Edward and Sophie were then taken on a tour of the palace before they headed to the Auberge de Castille.

-On Monday evening, the duke and duchess will attend a reception at the residence of the British high commissioner.
+On Monday evening, the duke and duchess attended a reception at the residence of the British high commissioner – with drinks and canapes in the garden.

+Welcoming the pair, high commissioner Cathy Ward said it was an “honour” to host them, and dedicated the event “to peace” in a short address to those gathered.

+She said: “I won’t speak for long but thought it would be remiss not to remark that this event tonight falls on October 7, a year since the October 7 attacks, a year which has since seen thousands die and millions displaced in the Middle East, not to mention elsewhere.
+A year where we still have war in Europe.

 The royal couple are visiting Malta to mark the 60th anniversary of the country’s independence.